Ecofascism: India

-Indian Prime Minister Narendra Modi's leadership of India with the Bharatiya Janata Party seeks to install a complete system of Hindutva, with repression of racial and religious minorities and caste discrimination.
+Indian Prime Minister Narendra Modi's leadership of India with the Bharatiya Janata Party seeks to install a complete system of Hindutva, with repression of racial and religious minorities as well as an intensification of caste discrimination.
 Since 2018 Modi has been increasingly viewed as an environmental champion and used rhetoric about protecting the environment to greenwash his image and the image of his party.
 The Modi governments have been accused of using environmental justifications to target minority communities in India for oppressive measures and displacement.

 In 2022, BJP leader & Assam Chief Minister Himanta Biswa Sarma accused the Muslim minority of 'flood jihad' i.e orchestrating man-made floods in the lowlying Hindu-majority areas of the Brahmaputra Valley by deliberately accelerating deforestation and environmental degradation in the surrounding mountains of Meghalaya.
 Researchers have also highlighted an increasing securitisation of borders in India in response to climate change.

 International

 Greenline Front is an international network of ecofascists which originated in Eastern Europe, with chapters in a variety of countries such as Argentina, Belarus, Chile, Germany, Italy, Poland, Russia, Serbia, Spain and Switzerland.
+It disseminates propaganda online that rejects anthropocentrism and monotheism while asserting "blood and soil" mythology.
+Greenline Front also produces less overt propaganda espousing vegetarianism, veganism, and animal rights, as a way to reach more mainstream audiences, with them notably creating images that replicate propaganda previously produced by groups such as the anarchist Animal Liberation Front.